Hawks vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Hawks vs. Celtics: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Boston Celtics are 4.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Atlanta Hawks at State Farm Arena on Friday, starting at 7:00 PM ET on ESPN, BSSE, and NBCS-BOS.
-The Celtics hold a 2-0 lead in the series.
-The point total is 228.5 in the matchup.
+The Boston Celtics are 5.5-point favorites heading into Game 4 of the opening round of the NBA Playoffs against the Atlanta Hawks at State Farm Arena on Sunday, starting at 7:00 PM ET on TNT, BSSE, and NBCS-BOS.
+The Celtics hold a 2-1 lead in the series.
+The matchup has an over/under of 231.5 points.

 Hawks vs. Celtics Odds & Info